robinpm/DCM2NiiManager/README.md

 # NWSI-Pipeline
-All code pertaining to the Florida International University CATE NWSI
+All code pertaining to the Florida International University CATE NWSI pipeline